7 Best Knee Scooters of 2026

 • Steerable front wheel mechanism with intuitive handlebar pivot allows the scooter to navigate doorways, hallways, and tight bathroom spaces that fixed-wheel walkers cannot manage — a critical capability for in-home use after foot or ankle surgery

-• Dual locking hand brake on the rear wheel provides a positive parking position for transfers to chairs, toilets, and beds, eliminating the rollaway risk that is the leading cause of knee scooter falls in the home environment
+• Dual braking system gives a positive parking position for transfers to chairs, toilets, and beds, eliminating the rollaway risk that is the leading cause of knee scooter falls in the home environment

-• Padded knee platform adjusts in 1-inch increments to match a wide range of user heights, allowing the patient to achieve the 90-degree knee angle that distributes weight correctly through the tibia rather than concentrating it on the patella
+• Padded knee platform adjusts to match a wide range of user heights, allowing the patient to achieve the 90-degree knee angle that distributes weight correctly through the tibia rather than concentrating it on the patella

 Cons